 During perimenopause, your hormone levels will fluctuate significantly.
 While many doctors diagnose perimenopause based on your age and symptoms, your physician can also diagnose perimenopause by doing hormone testing over the course of several visits.
 Fluctuations in hormones could give you a definitive diagnosis.

 Perimenopause is a good time to renew your commitment to good bone health.
 Women will lose an average of 25 percent of their bone mass between menopause and the age of 60.
-Estrogen therapy, diet and strength-training can all help prevent osteoporosis and preserve valuable bone mass .
+Estrogen therapy, a diet with calcium and strength-training can all help prevent osteoporosis and preserve valuable bone mass.3

 Transitioning Out of Perimenopause